A bit about art-beat, the shop and good causes February 2021

 Pictures appear here drawn / painted by my late brother during weekly sessions with the art group at New Direction in Stafford.
 He received excellent support from staff there, including Kim Walker, and derived a great deal of satisfaction from being involved in the creation of an end product that he could take home and show to his Mum, family and friends.
 R.I.P.
 Nicholas, who passed away on July 12th 2021.

-A word of warning
+A few words of warning

 Shop